bernhardAxonIvy/doc/source/engine-guide/reference/migration-wizard.rst

 .. figure:: /_images/engine-cockpit/engine-cockpit-setup-intro.png

 #. :ref:`Start <control-center>` a new, untouched Axon Ivy Engine.
 #.
-Browse to the URI where the engine runs: e.g. http://localhost:8080 .
+Browse to the URI where the engine runs: e.g., http://localhost:8080 .
 #.
 Choose ``Setup Wizard`` -> ``Migrate Engine`` in your Browser.

 **Usage**